MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 ## Restore deleted users

-To restore deleted users, you must have at least the [User Administrator](/entra/identity/role-based-access-control/permissions-reference#user-administrator) role.
+To restore deleted users, you need at least the [User Administrator][user-administrator] role.

 After you delete a user, the account remains in a suspended state for 30 days.
 During that 30-day window, the user account can be restored, along with all its properties.
 After that 30-day window passes, the permanent deletion process is automatically started and can't be stopped.
 During this time, the management of soft-deleted users is blocked.